 Storing leftovers & reheating

-To store any leftover fried burrata, just place it in an airtight container and store in the fridge for up to 1 day.
+Store any leftover burrata in an airtight container and store in the fridge for up to 1 day.
 Place the roasted peppers in a separate container so they don’t make the coating soggy.
-It will get soggier the longer it sits, so you don’t want to hold onto the burrata for too long.

 To reheat the leftovers, place them in a small roasting dish or cast iron skillet.
 Bake in the oven at 350°F, rotating the burrata every once in a while to crisp up all of the coating.
 Cook for 10-15 minutes until the outside is crisp and the center is warmed-through.